saostad/sync-engine/Readme.md

+Here's an updated version of your README file to include the new changes:

+---

 # One-Way Syncing Engine

 This guide will walk you through the process of using the One-Way Syncing Engine to transform data, detect inserted, updated, and deleted records, and perform synchronization.